Lanjelin/docker-tinker/README.md

 ## mollusc + mongodb
 An attempt to make [kevthehermit/mollusc](https://github.com/kevthehermit/mollusc) work, and it somewhat does.
 Includes an instance of mongodb for use with [cowrie/cowrie](https://github.com/cowrie/cowrie). `cowrie.cfg` is to be configured to connect to the mongodb instance in this container (no authentication), and requires `pip install pymongo`.

+## duinocoin
+Because, why not?
+Duino mining using docker.
+Supports both AVR and PC, all configuration done using environment variables.